maxmeffert/feiertage/README.md

 ## Dynamic Holidays
 As for most western countries, all dynamic legal holidays in Germany are christian feasts, which are organized around **Easter Sunday**.
 That's why functions like [```easter_date```](http://php.net/manual/en/function.easter-date.php) exist.
-However ```easter_date``` is limited to unix years, i.e. before 1970 or after 2037.
+However [```easter_date```](http://php.net/manual/en/function.easter-date.php) is limited to unix years, i.e. before 1970 or after 2037.
-Instead of relying on ```easter_date``` this implementation is based on the [*Gaussian Easter Algorithm*](https://de.wikipedia.org/wiki/Gau%C3%9Fsche_Osterformel), which is not limited to unix years.
+Instead of relying on [```easter_date```](http://php.net/manual/en/function.easter-date.php) this implementation is based on the *[Gaussian Easter Formula](https://de.wikipedia.org/wiki/Gau%C3%9Fsche_Osterformel)*, which is not limited to unix years.
-The *Gaussian Easter Algorithm* computes Easter Sunday for a given year as a day of march, e.g. 32th March == 1st April.
+The *[Gaussian Easter Formula](https://de.wikipedia.org/wiki/Gau%C3%9Fsche_Osterformel)* computes Easter Sunday for a given year as a day of march, e.g. the 32th March is the 1st April, the 33rd March is the 2nd April, etc.

-The implementation of the *Gaussian Easter Algorithm* used by this library looks like this:
+The implementation of the *[Gaussian Easter Formula](https://de.wikipedia.org/wiki/Gau%C3%9Fsche_Osterformel)* used by this library looks like this:
 ```php
 function div (int $a, int $b) : int {